kabir4691/sraj.me/README.md

 ========

-This project serves as the landing page for [astha.me](http://astha.me) It showcases all of my projects.
+This project serves as the landing page for [astha.me](http://astha.me) It showcases all of my projects, in a nice little responsive portfoilo.

-This project uses the [Google Web Starter Kit](https://developers.google.com/web/starter-kit/) components to facilitate responsive behaviour on mobile platforms.
-Material design inspired UI built using the [Polymer project.](http://http://www.polymer-project.org/)
+Credit to [Web Starter Kit](https://developers.google.com/web/starter-kit/) by Google for the boilerplate and responsive styles.

 Authors
 - Astha Sharma